Structure by Architecture: Structured Representations without Regularization: Experiments

 We compare four kinds of autoencoder architectures.
-The first type is our Structural Autoencoders (SAE) which use a conventional encoder and a structural decoder with 2, 3, 4, 6, or 12 Str-Tfm layers placed evenly between convolution layers (and 16 for CelebA).
-Since the total number of dimensions in the latent space is constant, the number of dimensions per segment is 6, 4, 3, 2, 1 for the SAE-2, SAE-3, SAE-4, SAE-6, and SAE-12 respectively.
-The simplest "baseline" architecture uses the traditional "hourglass" architecture, in addition to a variety of different regularization methods: (1) unregularized autoencoders ("AE"), (2) Wasserstein-autoencoders ("WAE")~\cite{tolstikhin2017wasserstein}, (3) VAEs~\cite{kingma2013auto}, and a $\beta$VAE~\cite{higgins2017beta} (with the experimentally determined best setting of $\beta=2$).
-The next more structured baseline architecture is called "AdaAE-12" (and referred to as "Adaptive" as it is identical to the SAE-12 model except that instead of splitting the latent vector into 12 segments with one dimension used per Str-Tfm layer, each Str-Tfm layer receives the entire latent vector, so the architecture is effectively the same as using Ada-IN layers~\cite{karras2019style}.

-The final type of architecture we investigate is the Variational Ladder Autoencoder~\cite{zhao2017learning} which also uses a structured architecture to learn a hierarchical representation, but unlike our Structural Autoencoders, VLAEs also use the variational regularization and use an encoder architecture that roughly mirrors the decoder.
-Another subtle, but significant difference between the SAE and VLAE architecture is that the ladder rungs in the VLAE decoder concatenate the features from the latent space segment of the corresponding rung in the encoder, instead of using the segment to scale and shift the convolution features directly.
-Just like for the SAE models, we include variants of the VLAEs with 2, 3, 4, 6, and 12 rungs.
+The first type is our Structural Autoencoders (SAE) which use a conventional deterministic encoder and a structural decoder with the latent space split evenly into 2, 3, 4, 6, or 12 variables for the smaller datasets and 16 variables for the larger ones corresponding to the labels SAE-2, SAE-3, SAE-4, SAE-6, SAE-12 and SAE-16 respectively.
+Consequently, the ``structural'' architecture has an architectural asymmetry between latent variables in the decoder, but not in the encoder.
+The simplest ``baseline'' architecture uses the traditional ``hourglass'' architecture, in addition to a variety of different regularization methods: (1) unregularized autoencoders (``AE''), (2) Wasserstein-autoencoders (``WAE'')~\citep{tolstikhin2017wasserstein}, (3) VAE~\citep{kingma2013auto}, (4) $\beta$VAE~\citep{higgins2017beta}, (5) FactorVAE (``FVAE'')~\citep{kim2018disentangling}, and (6) $\beta$-TCVAE (using the experimentally determined best hyperparameters, see the appendix~\ref{sec:details}).
+The next baseline architecture is called ``AdaAE'' (and referred to as ``Adaptive'').
+It is identical to the SAE models except that all latent variables are passed to each of the Str-Tfm layers, so the architecture has connections between the latent variables and intermediate layers, but without the architectural asymmetry.
+For the purposes of hybrid sampling, each latent dimension of these less structured baselines is treated as a separate latent variable.
+The final type of architecture we investigate is the variational ladder autoencoder~\citep{zhao2017learning} which also learns a hierarchical representation, but unlike the structural autoencoders, VLAEs also use the variational regularization and use an encoder architecture that roughly mirrors the decoder, consequently both the encoder and decoder break the architectural symmetry between latent variables.
+Just like for the SAEs, we include variants of the VLAEs with 2, 3, 4, 6, 12, and 16 rungs.